Dreams of Garden Greenery

 I am developing an edible yard app based on permaculture principles called Edible Estate.
 It will address the pain points of the frequent revisions needed on a paper design, the prodigious research and how it ties in to the design revisions, and what to work on next.
 Version 0.1 is ready for the alpha users now.
 You just enter your address, and the app provides you with satellite/aerial imagery of your yard.
 Then you start drawing on top of this background to capture both existing plants and structures, as well as future plans.

 I'm incredibly excited about offering the app to people passionate about growing their food in their yard.
-I’m taking on alpha users at the lowest price I’ll be offering.
-Most of the alpha user group spots are filled, but there are a few spots left.
-Once they’re gone, I will raise the price for the beta version, and the beta user opportunities will open up.
+The beta user group is open now for a limited number of users.
 If you’re sick of paper and pencil, generic programs that don’t really give you a representation of what you’re doing, and you want a garden planning tool that actually uses your yard and not just a generic template, don't delay!